3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 MARIJUANA TOXICITY

-THE VICTIM The usual pet toxicity case involves a dog that has inadvertently eaten a stash of marijuana.
+MARIJUANA INTOXICATION IN THE DOG The usual pet toxicity case involves a dog that has inadvertently eaten a stash of marijuana.
 In the dog, clinical signs typically begin 30-90 minutes after the marijuana has been eaten.
-Because THC is stored in the body’s fat deposits, the effects of marijuana ingestion can last for days.
+Because THC is stored in the body’s fat deposits, the effects of marijuana ingestion can last for several days.